yudaitanaka1026/ChatGPT_NMLE_Japan/README.md

 - **OptimizedPrompt.csv**: This file contains the optimized prompts that are used in `03_chatgptAPI_optimized.py` for more accurate results.

-- **SampleQuestion.csv**: This file contains sample questions in CSV format.
+- **SampleQuestion4non-comprehension.csv**: This file contains sample non-comprehension questions in CSV format.
+-- **SampleQuestion4comprehension.csv**: This file contains sample comprehension questions in CSV format.

 Also, you can check all 117th NMLE question and output in our paper's Supplemental Data.

 ## Citations
 If you use the scripts and data provided, please cite our research as follows.